goharbor/community/proposals/use-our-own-registry.md

 # **Background**

 Today, Harbor is the most popular and widely recognized full-fledged container registry on the market.
 Yet, we are not using our own product ourselfs.
-Hence the [dogfooding](https://www.projectmanagement.com/articles/217092/eat-your-own-dog-food#_=_) title
+Hence the [dogfooding](https://www.projectmanagement.com/articles/217092/eat-your-own-dog-food#_=_) title.

 # **Proposal**